 In our example above, we wish to import a column "Our Chemical Hazard Score", an analysis score that we use internally at our organization, so we'll add it to our template.

-To edit your BOM Column Template, navigate to Data Templates under My Library and click BOM Column Template.
+To edit your BOM Column Template, navigate to "Templates" in your left-hand navigation bar and click BOM Column Template.

 To add a custom column, type in a column name and click Add Custom Column.

-The custom column is added to the bottom of your BOM template, but you can change the order of its appearance by clicking and dragging.
-When you create a new product or material, the order and appearance of columns will in Toxnot will match your configuration in the BOM Column Template.
+The custom column is added to the bottom of your BOM template, but you can change the order of its appearance by clicking and dragging on the "Configure Views" tab.
+When you create a new product or material, the order and appearance of columns in Toxnot will match your configuration in the BOM Column Template.

 For more information about the BOM Column Template, see Setting up your BOM Fields.